-This feature just won an honorable mention for Outstanding First Person/Personal Experience category in the 2013 ASJA Awards.
+This feature won an honorable mention for Outstanding First Person/Personal Experience category at the 2013 ASJA Awards.

 Mongolians have been skiing from A to B for thousands of years.
 Now, thanks to a booming economy, skiing is becoming a winter sport…of sorts.
 And when we say “winter,” we mean it: You’ll freeze your bong-bongs off.
 Read it

 This feature was chosen as Notable Sports Writing of 2012 in the Best American Sports Writing series.

 What’s it like to pedal 7,710 vertical feet to the summit of Colorado’s Pikes Peak?
 Our correspondent set off to find out whether it’s the hardest fun thing you can do on a bike, or the most enjoyable dumb thing.
 If she can reach the top, she just might get to the bottom of it.
 Read it

 Survivors of the Bataan Death March overcame one of history’s most grueling walks.
 What kept them on their feet?
 And could you do the same?
 Every year, more than 4,000 people hike through the New Mexico desert to find out.